NaveenE14/NaveenE14/README.md

  <a href="https://www.youtube.com/@Karadiofficial"><img src="https://img.icons8.com/color/96/000000/youtube.png" alt="youtube"/></a>
    <a href="mailto:naveencoc65@gmail.com"><img src="https://img.icons8.com/color/96/000000/gmail.png" alt="email"/></a>
 # 💫 About Me:
+## 👋 About Me

+- 🤖 AI Enthusiast
+- 💻 Competitive Coder
+- 📝 Prompt Engineer
+- 🎥 Content Creator

+Welcome to my GitHub profile!
+I'm a passionate AI enthusiast with a love for competitive coding, prompt engineering, and content creation.
+I'm constantly exploring the exciting world of artificial intelligence, solving coding challenges, and creating content to share my knowledge and experiences with the community.
+Join me on this journey of learning and innovation as we explore the possibilities of AI and technology together.

 🔭 Exploring AI tools to get my job done

 # 📊 GitHub Stats: